higgins4286/higgins4286/README.md

 ## &#128064; What you'll find here
 Contained in my github are all of my coding projects and the raw .tex files for technical reports and publications that I have authored.
-I code primarily in Python, but I have experience with LaTex, JavaScript, MatLab, SQL, and HTML.
-Additionally, I am working towards expanding my language skills to R and
+I code primarily in Python, but I have experience with Java, MatLab, SQL, R, and HTML.
-C++.

 ## &#128105;&#127996; About me
-#### Pronouns: She/Her/Hers </br> Email: lahn7d@mail.umkc.edu
+#### Pronouns: She/Her/Hers </br> Email: lhiggins86@gmail.com
 I have spent the last 7 years in higher education studying Physics and Astronomy.
 I have learned how to work with large data sets to come to conclusions about physical properties of objects as large as a galaxy to objects as small as electrons on the surface of metal.
 I graduate with an MS in Physics this
 January.
 I want to translate the programming, data interpretation, and machine learning skills I have gained to industry data.
 Additionally, I love